 Within 90 calendar days of occurrence, providers must report changes in address (physical location or accounting), telephone number, name, federal tax ID, and any other information that pertains to the structure of the provider's organization (for example, performing providers).
-Changes in address, office telephone or fax number, and email address should be updated online using the OPL update page.
-Alternately, providers may update their address information using the PIC Form, which is available on the TMHP website.
-A W9 is required if the provider is changing the mailing address.
-A copy of the Medicare approval letter listing the additional location or site must be submitted when adding alternate physical addresses.
+Changes in address, office telephone or fax number, and email address should be updated by submitting a maintenance request using PEMS.
+A W9 is required if the provider is changing the Accounting/Billing address.
+A copy of the Medicare approval letter listing the additional location or site must be submitted when adding additional practice locations.
 Failure to provide this information may lead to administrative action by HHSC.